Dr Annemarie Millar

 Emotional Intelligence Coach

 I am a chartered psychologist registered with the British Psychological Society and an Emotional Intelligence (EI) coach.
-I am a deeply curious person, committed to learning about myself and my relationship to others and the environment.
-As an EI coach, I support the United Nations' Sustainable Development Goals' (SDGs).
-My approach can help you learn and develop EI skills to better understand yourself and others.
-By integrating my academic training and research in psychology, with my passion and expertise in Emotional Intelligence, I work with clients in a dynamic and holistic way to achieve the goals that matter most to them and to find your voice.
+I have over 10 years experience working as a research psychologist.
+My professional expertise and experience gives clients a high level of confidence and trust in me and my coaching practice and a track record of results.
+Working as a researcher brings home to me the importance and privilege of helping people to tell their story; something which is core to my coaching practice.
+My approach to coaching can help you learn and develop EI skills to better understand yourself and others.
+By integrating my academic training and research in psychology, with my passion and expertise in Emotional Intelligence, I engage with clients in a dynamic and holistic way to achieve the goals that matter most to them.

 We each have our own unique story.
 What is yours?

 Emotional Intelligence is the capacity for recognising our own feelings and those of others, for motivating ourselves and for managing emotions effectively in ourselves and others.
 As such, it is the key differentiator of our potential, a gateway to understanding ourselves and developing our positive qualities.

-Despite its importance, many of us have never been taught how to recognise and relate to our emotions.
+Despite its importance to how we live our lives, many of us have never been taught how to recognise and relate to our emotions.
 The priority in most modern societies is providing an education focusing on the material and technical subjects; ignoring an education about emotion and emotional knowledge.
+As a result, there is a great deal of misunderstanding surrounding the science of emotion and emotional intelligence.
 Most people think emotional intelligence is something ‘either you have or you don’t’.